kirenz/ds-python/_sources/docs/intro-data-driven.md

 (section-intro-data-driven)=
 # Data driven

-We start with an overview about some important data-driven decision making concepts:
+Let's start with an overview about some important data-driven decision making concepts:

 <br>